MarkJohnstoneGitHub/VBA-DotNetLib/README.md

  **Issues:**

  Currently List COM object wont allow to be created getting invalid use of New Keyword.
+This will removed and replaced with it's non-generic equivalent.

  Anticipate the ReadOnlyCollection may have similar issue.

  Require to consider how to handle generic types in COM Interlop as not supported, possible work around implement each type separately, which enforces type safety.

+ Or replace with non-generic equivalent.
+To enforce type safety in VBA create a custom wrapper for the collection on the non-generic collection.

  **Testing**